 The following courses are offered at the Central Virginia Governor's School.
 All courses offered at CVGS have a 5.0 weight.
-In all cases the prerequisite for a course is admission to the Central VA Governor's School.
-For more information contact your student's counselor or our LCS Supervisor of Math, Science, & Gifted Education at 434-515-5044.
+In all cases the prerequisite for a course is admission to CVGS.
+For more information contact your student's counselor or our LCS Instructional Supervisor for Secondary (Math & Science) at (434) 515-5044.